-On 23 March 2015 the Company executed a three year £50 million revolving credit facility with Royal Bank of Scotland International Limited.
-As at 31 March 2016, the facility was fully drawn.
 All amounts drawn under the facility are to be used in or towards the making of investments in accordance with the Company's investment policy.
-Interest on amounts drawn under the facility is charged at a rate of LIBOR plus a margin of 2.25 per cent. per annum.
-A commitment fee is payable on undrawn commitments.
-An arrangement fee was levied upon signing.
-The facility imposes various minimum interest cover and loan to value ratios on the Company.
-Voluntary prepayment and cancellation is permitted in minimum amounts of £500,000.
-The facility is secured, inter alia, by way of a charge over accounts of the Company and a debenture from the Company.
+Interest on amounts drawn under the facility is charged at a rate of LIBOR plus the margin.
+The margin on the incremental amount is 1.60 per cent. per annum.
+A commitment fee computed at the rate of 0.64 per cent. per annum and calculated on a daily basis is payable on undrawn commitments.
+An arrangement fee was levied upon signing of the increase.

+The facility imposes various minimum interest cover and loan-to-value covenants on the Company and is secured, inter alia, by way of a charge over accounts of the Company and a debenture over its assets.